Policies and Procedures

 -Safety belt/child seats

-This list is not exhaustive and depends on the nature of the outing a risk assessment will be documented for any outing.
+This list is not exhaustive and depends on the nature of the outing; a risk assessment will be documented for any outing.

 Emergency Staffing